C D E F

 A flooring material composed of mixture of oxidized linseed

-oil, resin, and various fillers such as sawdust, ground cork, mineral
+oil, resin, and various fillers such as sawdust, ground cork,

-alkaline strippers and cleaners.
+to amines and alkaline strippers and cleaners.

-A flooring material composed of a form of limestone hard enough
+A flooring material composed of a form of limestone hard

-it also stains easily.
+soaps and acids; it also stains easily.

 Complex- A crosslink of a bivalent metal ion (usually zinc)